kubedb/docs/docs/guides/mysql/initialization/using-script.md

 We will use a ConfigMap as script source.
 You can use any Kubernetes supported [volume](https://kubernetes.io/docs/concepts/storage/volumes) as script source.

 At first, we will create a ConfigMap from `init.sql` file.
-Then, we will provide this ConfigMap as script source in `init.scriptSource` of MySQL crd spec.
+Then, we will provide this ConfigMap as script source in `init.script` of MySQL crd spec.

 Let's create a ConfigMap with initialization script,